PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 1. Both parties now agree that Alice's balance is 0.98 BTC and Bob's balance is 0.02 BTC.
 2. Both parties have an escape route: Alice can escape by broadcasting her refund transaction and claiming 1 BTC (after the channel expiry duration), and Bob can escape by signing and brodcasting one of the CTxs.
 He'll almost certainly prefer the transaction which gives him 0.02 BTC, so he can throw away CTx1 as soon as he receives CTx2.
 3. Both parties are guaranteed their full balance: Alice gets at least 0.98 BTC in both escape paths.
-Bob can guarantee he'll get 0.02 BTC by broadcasting choosing to broadcast CTx2 (and not broadcasting CTx1!), and making sure CTx2 is broadcast before Alice broadcasts the refund transaction.
+Bob can guarantee he'll get 0.02 BTC by broadcasting CTx2 (and not broadcasting CTx1!), and making sure CTx2 is broadcast before Alice broadcasts the refund transaction.
 Alice doesn't have Bob's signature for any of the CTxs, so can't broadcast an old CTx that pays Bob a lower balance.

 Alice can continue paying Bob through the payment channel in this fashion.
 Each time she wants to pay another 0.01 BTC to Bob, she constructs a new CTx from the same anchor transaction output and sends it to Bob.